 Wisconsin CKF Mission page

-Covering Kids & Families – Wisconsin is a statewide coalition of social services professionals, health care providers, school personnel, policy makers, and researchers that works to reduce health disparities, improve individual and population health, ensure full participation in public health insurance and other health programs and increase access to high quality health care for all residents of Wisconsin.
+Covering Kids & Families operates a range of programs and convenes a statewide coalition of social services professionals, health care providers, school personnel, policy makers, and researchers that works to improve individual and population health, reduce health disparities, ensure full participation in public and other health insurance and increase access to high quality health care for all residents of Wisconsin.

-Sustain a statewide coalition that will help uninsured children, families, and low-income adults get information about and enroll in public health insurance and other programs that support good health.
+Goal 2: Sustain a statewide coalition that helps uninsured children, families, and low-income adults get information about and enroll in health insurance coverage and other services that support good health.

 - Strategy 2.1: Serve as a valued resource for coalition partners and others interested in reducing the number of uninsured people in Wisconsin.

 - Activity: Provide resources specifically in demand by CKF partners.

 - Activity: Identify supporters’ needs and respond as able.